Multi-Objective Preference Optimization: Improving Human Alignment of Generative Models: The MOPO Algorithm

-However, constraining the preference vector $\bm{q}(\cdot)$ naively can result in constraint violation when deployed to the real environment.
+Returning to our discussion of Problem \eqref{eq:dual}, we find that constraining the preference vector $\bm{q}(\cdot)$ naively can result in constraint violation when deployed to the real environment.
 This is due to the fact that empirical importance sampling weighted preferences $\hat{\bm{q}}(\cdot)$ collected from a finite dataset inevitably have estimation error (see Figure \ref{fig:lowerbound}).
 For the $K^{th}$ objective, preference estimation error may be tolerated as long as those estimates are useful as policy improvement signals, i.e., it is sufficient to maintain the relative order of preferences.
 For the remaining $(K-1)$ constrained objectives, Equation \eqref{eq:dual} instead relies on the estimated values directly.
 Hence, to make a policy robust against these estimation errors, we consider a constrained policy optimization scheme that instead constrains the \emph{lower bound} of the preference estimates $\hat{\bm{q}}(\cdot)$, i.e.,

 Then, the key question is how to estimate the lower bound of the $\rho$-weighted preference vector $\bm{q}(\cdot)$.
 One natural way is to exploit bootstrap confidence interval estimation \cite{efron1994introduction}, by sampling bootstrap datasets $\Dcal_{i}$ from $\Dcal$ and constructing population statistics for confidence interval estimation.
 However, this procedure is computationally expensive.
 Instead, we take a different, computationally efficient approach.
 Specifically, we solve a constrained optimization problem for each objective $k \in [K-1]$.
 For a policy $\pi_{k} \in \Delta_{\Ycal}^{\Xcal}$ and some $\epsilon \in \Rbb_{+}$, the lower bound optimization problem of $\bm{\Gcal}(\rho)$ becomes: